KBKW: Programming

+Programming 24/7 is from Sacred Heart Radio.
+Some local Washington state shows are heard, with nationally syndicated programs supplied by the EWTN Radio Network.

 History

-The station originally signed on the air on August 1, 1949, as KBKW.
+The station originally signed on the air on August 1, 1949.
+The original call sign was KBKW.
 The call sign represented the founder's initials, Ben K. Weatherwax.
 Weatherwax was part of a prominent local family, and was the first full-time radio newsman in Southwest Washington, employed at KXRO until the launch of KBKW.

-In later years, the call letters changed to KAYO, with a switch to a country music format.
-On April 28, 1975, the station reverted to the current call sign KBKW, with the FM sister station retaining the KAYO call letters.
-The KAYO call letters have since switched to an FM station in Alaska.
+In later years, the call sign changed to KAYO, with a switch to a country music format.
+On April 28, 1975, the station reverted to the current call sign KBKW, with the FM sister station retaining the KAYO call sign.
+The KAYO call sign has since switched to an FM station in Alaska.

 On January 18, 2022, KBKW changed its format from news/talk to a simulcast of KSWW's HD3 subchannel's classic country format as "Timber Country 94.7", which is fed on translator K234AU.

-As of late 2022, KBKW 1450 and its FM translator were sold to Sacred Heart Radio, and it an outreach for Catholic programming.
+Effective October 19, 2022, KBKW and its FM translator were sold to Sacred Heart Radio, a Catholic network in Washington state.